TedKus/LTSpiceStateMachine/README.md

-# ltspice-state-machines README

-This is the README for "ltspice-state-machines".
-Highlights LTSpice State Machines
+# LTSpice State Machines README

-Suggests Snippets of State Machine elements
+This extension offers textual Highlights of LTSpice State Machines Also suggests common Snippets of the various State Machine elements

 LTspice XVII includes an arbitrary state machine and introduces a new programming language called Contraption Programming Language.
-There are five new commands:
+There are five commands:
 ```ltspice
    .mach[ine] [<tripdt>] ; tripdt is an optional temporal tolerance
    .state <name> <value>